-Carbohydrates in PediaSmart® Dairy consist of a blend of organic rice maltodextrin and organic evaporated cane syrup.
+Carbohydrates in PediaSmart® Dairy consist of a blend of organic rice maltodextrin and organic evaporated cane sugar.
 This combination offers the benefits of having both a simple sugar for quick energy and a complex sugar for a steadier supply of energy.
 This blend of sugars also gives PediaSmart® Dairy a not too sweet but delicious flavor accepted by children.

 Organic Rice Maltodextrin is a bland tasting carbohydrate, is one-fifth as sweet as sucrose, and provides minimal sweetness to PediaSmart® Dairy.
 Organic rice maltodextrin is made from organic whole rice using a natural hydrolysis process without the use of acids, alkalis or sulfites.

 Organic rice is grown by certified organic rice growers without synthetic fertilizers, synthetic pesticides, and growth regulators.
 The organic growth process relies on crop rotations, legumes, green manures, mineral bearing rocks and biological pest control to maintain healthy soils, provide the rice plants with nutrients, and minimize insects, weeds and other pests.
 The organic rice maltodextrin is sourced from California where the rice fields serve as an important wetland habitat for resident birds and waterfowl and also as a wintering ground and food source for migrating ducks and geese from Canada and Alaska.